Using embedding classes¶

 Local expectation values¶

-Any local expectation value of an operator Op
+Any local expectation value of an operator Op in the embedding space is

 obtained as